jimvickery/funsnap/README.md

 5. Login then start submitting posts with images and messages

-The site can be seen live at www.sillysnap.com
+The a Ruby on Rails version of this site can be seen live at www.sillysnap.com